erikbjoern/newsroom_staff-april-2020/README.md

 ## Clone:

 To run this app locally, you need to clone both this and the [API](https://github.com/erikbjoern/newsroom_api-april-2020) and follow the instructions there.
 When the API is running, run `$ yarn start` and visit http://localhost:3002.
-There's also a [user facing client](https://github.com/erikbjoern/newsroom_client-april-2020) that uses the same API.
+There's also a [user facing client](https://github.com/erikbjoern/newsroom_client-april-2020) and a [mobile app](https://github.com/erikbjoern/newsroom_mobile-april-2020) that use the same API.

 ## Testing: